 Program Information

-Are you ready to lead the next generation committed to inclusive civic engagement?
-Apply for the Professional Fellows Program on Inclusive Civic Engagement to discuss and plan inclusive civic engagement projects with other emerging leaders from Kenya, Tanzania, Uganda, Ethiopia, and the US.
+Are you a leader in disability inclusive civic engagement, eager to broaden your knowledge and global experience?
+Apply for the Professional Fellows Program on Inclusive Civic Engagement to learn from and collaborate with leaders from Kenya, Tanzania, Uganda, Ethiopia, and the US.

 What is the Professional Fellows Program on Inclusive Civic Engagement?

-The Professional Fellows Program on Inclusive Civic Engagement is a professional program funded by the US Department of State for emerging leaders in Africa to exchange and implement best practices for inclusive civic engagement.
-The program will support approximately 12 mid-career disability rights professionals (Fellows) from Kenya, Tanzania, Uganda, and Ethiopia to participate in a five-week Fellowship Program in Spring 2024 in the US.
+The Professional Fellows Program on Inclusive Civic Engagement is a professional program funded by the US Department of State for emerging leaders in Africa.
+It focuses on exchanging and implementing best practices for inclusive civic engagement.
+Every year, the program typically supports approximately 12 mid-career disability rights professionals (Fellows) from Kenya, Tanzania, Uganda, and Ethiopia to participate in a five-week Fellowship Program in the US.

 What is Inclusive Civic Engagement?

-Inclusive civic engagement is working to guarantee the equal rights and opportunities for people with disabilities to participate in civic life and society (Article 29 of the Convention on the Rights of Persons with Disabilities , CRPD).
+Inclusive civic engagement aims to ensure equal rights and opportunities for people with disabilities to participate in civic life and society, as outlined in Article 29 of the Convention on the Rights of Persons with Disabilities (CRPD).

-In the US, civic engagement is a core strategy used by the disability community to advance the rights of people with disabilities.
-This idea is enshrined in the motto of the US disability rights movement, “Nothing About Us Without Us,” which has been adopted by disability rights activists internationally.
-It calls for people with disabilities to be involved in decisions that impact them.
+In the United States, civic engagement is a core strategy used by the disability community to advance the rights of people with disabilities.
+This idea is enshrined in the motto of the US disability rights movement, "Nothing About Us Without Us," which has been adopted by disability rights activists internationally.
+The motto emphasizes the importance of involving people with disabilities in decisions that affect them.

 What does this Fellowship Program involve?

-• Begin your US Fellowship: Attend virtual sessions with program staff to prepare for your Fellowship experience and travel to the US.
+1. Begin Your US Fellowship: Participate in virtual sessions with program staff to prepare for your Fellowship experience and travel to the US.

-• Engage in your Fellowship: Work with your US host organization during your customized Fellowship placement.
-Exchange knowledge and best practices on disability inclusion across cultural contexts.
+2. Engage in Your Fellowship: Work with your US host organization, sharing insights and best practices on disability inclusion across different cultures.

-• Develop a plan: Collaborate with US colleagues to develop an action plan for your follow-on project that you will implement upon returning home.
+3. Develop an Action Plan: Collaborate with US colleagues to develop an action plan for a follow-on project that you will implement upon returning home.

-• Attend the Professional Fellows Congress: Join and network with over one hundred Professional Fellows from around the world at a four-day conference in Washington D.C.
+4. Attend the Professional Fellows Congress: Connect and network with more than one hundred Professional Fellows from around the world during a four-day conference in Washington, D.C.

-• Sustain your project: After your Fellowship in the US, your US host mentor might visit you in your country to provide additional support with the implementation of your follow-on project.
+5. Sustain Your Project: After your Fellowship in the US, your US host might visit your country to provide additional support for implementing your follow-on project.

 A group of five individuals, three women and two men, posing for a group photo in front of the White House in Washington DC.